 Now over to you: What are your best places for travelling alone in Australia?
 If you have a road trip that you can recommend for the solo traveller, please share it with us.
 Thanks!

 Share these photos on Pinterest!

 How to organise your Time Travelling Alone in Australia

 The best way to organise your time travelling alone around Australia is by driving.
 You may prefer self-driving to guided day trips, depending on your driving skills.
-Solo road trips are good fun, and there are many easy routes for solo travellers too.
+Solo road trips are good fun, and there are many accessible routes for solo travellers too.

 You can also combine self-driving with guided tours and public transport.
-Here all the tools I use for planning my solo adventures in Australia.
+Here are all the tools I use for planning my solo adventures in Australia.

 If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel and book your tours, accommodation, rental car, or purchase my book using the links in the box below.
 Thank you!

 Last updated in March 2021